 Introduction

-Rosemary is an incredibly versatile herb known for its culinary, medicinal, and aromatic benefits.
-Whether you’re cooking with it, using it for skincare, or making crafts, rosemary adds flavor, fragrance, and wellness to your life.
+How to grow rosemary successfully can enhance your home with this versatile herb’s culinary, medicinal, and aromatic benefits.
+Whether you’re cooking with it, using it in skincare, or making crafts, rosemary adds flavor, fragrance, and wellness to your life.

 1. How to Grow Rosemary